 Ms. Kaye teaches seminars on various employment topics, including sexual harassment training, diversity training, defending charges before the Equal Employment Opportunity Commission, including investigations of employee complaints and Best Employment Practices.
 As part of her practice and, in conjunction with Jackson Lewis' advocacy of preventative strategies, Ms. Kaye advises clients in the appropriate procedures to discipline and terminate employees to avoid subsequent litigation and, when necessary, is trial counsel for clients should they face a lawsuit.

 Ms. Kaye is admitted to practice law in the states of New York and Pennsylvania.
-She is also admitted to practice before the U.S. District Courts for the Eastern and Southern districts of New York and the Eastern district of Pennsylvania, as well as before the U.S. Courts of Appeals for the Second Circuit Court.
+She is also admitted to practice before the U.S. District Courts for the Eastern and Southern districts of New York and the Eastern and Middle districts of Pennsylvania, as well as before the U.S. Courts of Appeals for the Second Circuit Court.

 Ms. Kaye received her B.A. in 1977, from the State University of New York at Cortland.
 She earned her J.D. in 1990 from the Pace University School of Law.

 - New York City Office Pro Bono Coordinator

 - Lawyer’s Alliance for New York 2011 Cornerstone Award for Outstanding Pro Bono Legal Services to Non-profits